Editor’s note: This article originally published on November 10, 2016.

 - I did lots of talking (instead of listening): I was pretty full of myself and my perceived knowledge, and was certain that the more I poured into my players, the better.
 I was the sage on the stage.
 I gave all the answers, instead of asking kids “how can I make this better so you will play more?”
 I was very good at lecturing my kids, when instead I needed to be a better listener.
 Sometimes our kids actions and words tell us they need a down day, some time off, or even to be pushed a bit harder.
 Sometimes they will tell you exactly what they need to be inspired, if you take the time to listen to them.
 Great coaches are people who listen, who interact, and who learn as much from their athletes as their athletes learn from them.
 I missed out on a lot of learning.

 - I acted like a general (instead of a teacher): Recently I heard James Leath, head of leadership development at IMG Academy, tell a story of a 7-year-old flag football player being visibly startled by his father yelling, “catch it!” a second before the ball reached his son.
 His son dropped the ball and when he got back to the huddle, said, “Sorry.
 Throw to someone else, please.”
 I used to be one of those joystick coaches.
 I solved every problem on the field.
 I constantly instructed.
 I took away responsibility from the kids, and limited creativity, in order to get a result.
 I was a general, instead of a teacher.
 I should have guided and mentored them, and accepted failure as a natural part of the learning process.
 Great teachers do not always give the answer, instead they say, “what would you do in this situation?” or “where else could you be now?”
-As TOVO Academy Barcelona and Cruyff Institute Founder Todd Beane says in this great interview with Skye Eddy Bruce of SoccerParenting.com: “If we’re going to be true to the child’s learning process, the intelligence has to be on the field and not on the sidelines.
+As TOVO Academy Barcelona and Cruyff Institute Founder Todd Beane says in a great interview with Skye Eddy Bruce of SoccerParenting.com: “If we’re going to be true to the child’s learning process, the intelligence has to be on the field and not on the sidelines.
 I wish someone had told me that in my first coaching course.

 - I used fear as a motivator (instead of love): While I didn’t realize it at the time, I tried to lead and motivate through fear and intimidation.
 “Do this or lose your starting spot!
 Do this or you are off the team!
 We better win or you will regret it tomorrow in practice!”
 Sure, this can work in the short term, but it is not a long term plan.
 The chances of sustainable growth, participation, and enjoyment are slim to none.
 Instead, I should have been more like today’s most successful coaches, and motivated through love and connection.
 Coaches such as Pete Carroll, Steve Kerr, Carlo Ancelotti, Pia Sundhage, and Joe Maddon are very demanding, but instead of fear they inspire through love and respect.
 Think about how you would react if someone threatened your child, or your spouse, or your sibling?
 You would stand and fight no matter what the odds, because you love them.
 Could anyone intimidate you or scare you to fight that hard for another?
 No way.
 Nothing is more powerful than a bond of love and respect among teammates, coaches, and parents working together.
 No team will fight harder than that team.
 No athlete will play harder for a coach than one who feels cared for and loved.